1) Figures do not sum to 100% due to rounding.

 4) Scottish Executive (2004).
 Scotland's Biodiversity: It's in Your Hands.
 A strategy for the conservation and enhancement of biodiversity in Scotland.
 Scottish Biodiversity Forum.

-5) Vascular plants (sometimes referred to as higher plants) have veins to transport fluids throughout the plant.
-These include ferns, flowering plants, shrubs and trees.
+5) Vascular plants (sometimes referred to as higher plants) comprise ferns, flowering plants, shrubs and trees.

 6) Haines-Young, R.H. et al. (2000).
 Accounting for nature: Assessing habitats in the UK countryside.
 DETR.

 7) The population of wintering water birds is measured in the winter beginning in the year indicated. i.e 2003 indicates populations measured from approximately November 2003 - March 2004.